La Manga and The Isla Grosa Marine Park Dive Sites,

 Which means flag is just north east of El Farallon & a shallow dive site with lots of artifacts due to the sinking of a ship from the Venetian times.
 The wreck has just recently been dug out & on show in the maritime museum with lots of pieces of pottery , spear heads & other artifacts can be found still.
 Depth ranges from 3 meters to 22 meters & there is a canyon you can swim through at around 12 metres.
 This site is good for recently qualified divers and advanced and is surronded by posidonia or neptune grass.

-There are a variety of other dive sites stretching westwards towards Cartagena & as far as Mazarron that have been discovered & include a cave dive.
+There are a variety of other dive sites stretching westwards towards Cartagena & as far as Mazarron that have been discovered & include a cave dive and the oldest ship wreck ever found in the Mediterranean and sank in the 7th century!
+Murcia is truly an ancient treasure full of history and very interesting to archaeologists.